-Part 86, Drug-Free Schools and Campuses Regulations Compliance Checklist 1.
-Does the institution maintain a copy of its drug prevention program?
-Yes ⊠ No □ If yes, where is it located?
-Office of the Vice President of Student Services 2.
-Does the institution provide annually to each employee and each student, who is taking one or more classes for any type of academic credit except for continuing education units, written materials that adequately describe and contain the following? a.
+Part 86, Drug-Free Schools and Campuses Regulations Compliance Checklist

+1. Does the institution maintain a copy of its drug prevention program?
+Yes  No 🗌 If yes, where is it located?
+Office of the Vice President of Student Services

+- 2. Does the institution provide annually to each employee and each student, who is taking one or more classes for any type of academic credit except for continuing education units, written materials that adequately describe and contain the following? - a.
 Standards of conduct that prohibit unlawful possession, use, or distribution of illicit drugs and alcohol on its property or as a part of its activities.
-Students: Yes

-No □ Staff and Faculty: Yes
+Students: Yes X No Staff and Faculty: Yes X No - b.

-✓ No ✓ b.
 A description of the health risks associated with the use of illicit drugs and the abuse of alcohol.
-Staff and Faculty: Yes
+Students: Yes ⊠ No □ Staff and Faculty: Yes ⊠ No □ - c.

-✓ No ✓ c.
 A description of applicable legal sanctions under local, state, or federal law.
-Students: Yes

-No

-□ Staff and Faculty: Yes
+Students: Yes ⊠ No □ Staff and Faculty: Yes ⊠ No □ - d.

-✓ No ✓ d.
 A description of applicable counseling, treatment, or rehabilitation or re-entry programs.
-Students: Yes

-No

-□ Staff and Faculty: Yes ☒ No ☐ e.
+Students: Yes ⊠ No □ Staff and Faculty: Yes ⊠ No □ - e.
 A clear statement of the disciplinary sanctions the institution will impose on students and employees, and a description of those sanctions.
-Students: Yes ⊠ No □ Staff and Faculty: Yes f.
-In another manner (describe) The Annual Notification is emailed to students' individual Barton e-mail account and posted to the College website.
-This process is conducted monthly, targeting new enrollees this ensures that students who enroll after the initial distribution date receive the information.

-✓ No ✓ 3.
-Are the above materials distributed to students in one of the following ways? a.
+Students: Yes ⊠ No ☐ Staff and Faculty: Yes ⊠ No ☐ - 3.
+Are the above materials distributed to students in one of the following ways? - a.
 Mailed to each student (separately or included in other mailing).
-Yes ☐ No  b.
+Yes $\Box\;$ No $\bigotimes\;$ - b.
 Through campus post office boxes.
-Yes ☐ No  c.
+Yes □ No X - c.
 Class schedules which are mailed to each student.
-Yes No X d.
+Yes $\Box$ No $\boxtimes$ - d.
 During freshman orientation.
-Yes ☐ No  e.
+Yes □ No ⊠ - e.
 During new student orientation.

-Yes ☐ No
+Yes $\Box$ No $\bigotimes$ - f.
+In another manner (describe) The Annual Notification is emailed to students' individual Barton e-mail account and posted to the College website.
+This process is conducted monthly, targeting new enrollees this ensures that students who enroll after the initial distribution date receive the information.

-4. Does the means of distribution provide reasonable assurance that each student receives the materials annually?
-Yes ⊠ No □ 5. es the institution's distribution plan make prosome date after the initial distribution?
-Yes rovisions for providing these materials to students who enroll No 6.
-Are the above materials distributed to staff and faculty in one of the following ways? a.
-Mailed Staff: Yes ☐ No ☒ Faculty: Yes ☐ No ☒ b.
+- 4. Does the means of distribution provide reasonable assurance that each student receives the materials annually?
+Yes ⊠ No □ - 5.
+Does the institution's distribution plan make provisions for providing these materials to students who enroll at some date after the initial distribution?
+Yes 🔀 No 🗌 - 6.
+Are the above materials distributed to staff and faculty in one of the following ways?

+a.
+Mailed Staff: Yes 🗌 No 🔀 Faculty: Yes 🗌 No 🔀 b.
 Through campus post office boxes.
-Staff: Yes ☐ No ☒ Faculty: Yes ☐ No ⊠ C. During new employee orientation.
-Staff: Yes ⊠ No □ Faculty: Yes ⊠ No □ d. account and posted to the College website Notification is emailed to staff and facultys' Barton e-mail This process is conducted annually.
-The information is also es via the new employee orientation and a link in the 7. es the means of distribution provide reason materials annually?
-Staff: Yes  No 🗌 rable assurance that each staff and faculty member receives Faculty: Yes ⊠ No □ 8. e hired after the initial distribution? rovisions for providing these materials to staff and faculty who 9. de • nial reviews of its drug prevention program to y changes, and ensure that disciplinary sanctions are a.
-Conduct student and alcohol drug use sur vey.
+Staff: Yes $\Box$ No X Faculty: Yes 🗌 No 🔀 c.
+During new employee orientation.
+Staff: Yes $\times$ Faculty: Yes 🗙 No 🗌 d. account and posted to the College website Notification is emailed to staff and facultys' Barton e-mail a.
+This process is conducted annually.
+The information is also as via the new employee orientation and a link in the 7. es the means of distribution provide reason materials annually?
+Staff: Yes  No 🗌 able assurance that each staff and faculty member receives Faculty: Yes  No 🗌 8. es the institution's distribution plan make pr hired after the initial distribution?
+Staff: Yes  No 🗌 rovisions for providing these materials to staff and faculty who Faculty: Yes  No 🗌 9. de - nial reviews of its drug prevention program to / changes, and ensure that disciplinary sanctions are a.
+Conduct student and alcohol drug use surv vey.
 Yes 🗌 No 🔀 b.
-Conduct opinion survey of its students, sta Students: Yes ☐ No ☒ aff, and faculty Staff and Faculty: Yes C. Evaluate comments obtained from a suggestudents: Yes X No estion box.
-Staff and Faculty: Yes ⊠ No □ d.
+Conduct opinion survey of its students, sta Students: Yes 🗌 No 🔀 ff, and faculty Staff and Faculty: Yes ☐ No ⊠ C. Evaluate comments obtained from a sugge Students: Yes 🔀 No 🗌 estion box.
+Staff and Faculty: Yes 🔀 No 🗌 d.
 Conduct focus groups.
-Students: Yes ☐ No ☒ Staff and Faculty: Yes ☐ No ☒ e.
+Students: Yes 🗌 No 🔀 Staff and Faculty: Yes 🗌 No 🔀 e.
 Conduct intercept interviews.
-Students: Yes ☐ No ☒ Staff and Faculty: Yes ☐ No ☒
+Students: Yes 🗌 No 🔀 Staff and Faculty: Yes 🗌 No 🔀